dodyg/practical-aspnetcore/projects/5-0/sfa/wiki/README.md

 - You can delete pages
 - It has pages and attachment markdown linking helpers

-All the code is contained within `Program.cs`.
+All the code (864 lines) is contained within `Program.cs`.

+This SFA won't receive any further features because it will increase the lines of code and it will make it harder to read in one sitting.
+Additional development will be done at separate [repository](https://github.com/dodyg/fanon).

 Please be noted that SFA is a very limited approach in web system development.
 It is really fun for quick hacking but as of now, there is a lot of nice functionality such as Model Binding that is not available for this style of development.